 Medellín is an extremely diverse city, and every June it hosts the annual Pride Parade, demonstrating the city’s support and its progression towards being a gay-friendly city.

 Bogotá is home to Theatron, the biggest gay nightclub in Latin America.
 It's also home to more than 70 nightclubs, 50 bars and restaurants, 11 travel agents and beauty salons, and 7 accommodation facilities – all deemed as LGBTQ+ safe spaces in order to show the city's openness, acceptance, and tolerance towards the community.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Colombia is a much-misunderstood country.
 With a complex political history and diverse geography, our local insider Chris Bell shares his tips to help you avoid any awkward misunderstandings.

-Is Japan safe for LGBTQI travellers?
+Is Japan safe for LGBTQI travelers?
 What you need to know about local culture, safety and where to find local, queer-friendly locations.